 Consider presenting your data graphically.
 People can look at a pie chart and see that one slice of “pie” is bigger than the rest.
 We can use Excel, as part of Microsoft PowerPoint, to create charts.

-Using actual mobility data, this course will cover BEGINNING and INTERMEDIATE and EXPERT concepts from the PowerPoint 2019 MO 300 as well as the PowerPoint 2016 MOS certification exams.
+Our courses cover BEGINNING and INTERMEDIATE and EXPERT concepts from the PowerPoint 2019 MO 300 as well as the PowerPoint 2016 MOS certification exams.

 Lesson Demo: Counting Chickens